avelino/awesome-go/README.md

 ## Sponsorships
 > [![Digital Ocean](https://avelino.run/sponsors/do_logo_horizontal_blue-210.png)](https://m.do.co/c/bd3b723c0a36?utm_medium=opensource&utm_source=awesome-go)

-**We have no monthly cost**_, but we have employees **working hard** to maintain the Awesome Go, with money raised we can repay the effort of each person involved!
-All billing and distribution will be open to the entire community._
+**Awesome Go has no monthly fee**_, but we have employees who **work hard** to keep it running, with money raised we can repay the effort of each person involved!
+You can see how we calculate our billing and distribution as it is open to the entire community._

 A curated list of awesome Go frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).